-This document contains the draft registry agreement associated with the Draft Applicant Guidebook (Draft RFP) for New gTLDs.
+This document contains the registry agreement associated with the Applicant Guidebook for New gTLDs.

 Successful gTLD applicants would enter into this form of registry agreement with ICANN prior to delegation of the new gTLD.
-Background information on how this version of the draft agreement differs from the previous draft (see http://www.icann.org/en/topics/new-gtlds/draft-rfp-clean-18feb09-en.pdf) is available in the explanatory memorandum Summary of Changes to Base Agreement.
+(Note: ICANN reserves the right to make reasonable updates and changes to this proposed agreement during the course of the application process, including as the possible result of new policies that might be adopted during the course of the application process).
+Background information on how this version of the draft agreement differs from the previous draft is available in the explanatory memorandum Summary of Changes to Base Agreement.

-It is important to note that this draft agreement does not constitute a formal position by ICANN, and has not been approved by ICANN's Board of Directors.
+It is important to note that this agreement does not constitute a formal position by ICANN, and has not been approved by ICANN's Board of Directors.
 The agreement is being set out for review and community discussion purposes, and ICANN encourages comments and suggestions for improvement.
-This is a discussion draft only.
 Potential applicants should not rely on any of the proposed details of the new gTLD program as the program remains subject to further consultation and revision.